telerik/reporting-docs/getting-started/first-steps-designing.md

 ---
 title: Designing Reports (Guide)
-page_title: An Introductory Step By Step Guide on Designing Telerik Reports
+page_title: Step-by-Step Guide on Designing Telerik Reports
-description: "Get up and running with the designing process of Telerik Reporting and learn how to create a report, connect it to data, set its header and footer, add some styling, and export the report to PDF."
+description: "Get up and running with the designing process of Telerik Reporting and learn how to create a report with the Standalone Report Designer, connect it to data, set its header and footer, add some styling, and export the report to PDF."
 slug: telerikreporting/getting-started/first-steps
 tags: telerik, reporting, first, steps, guide, design, a, report
 published: True